BorjaEst/gevopy/README.md

 Pydantic supports validation of fields during and after the initialization process and makes parsing easier.
-Parsing is a relevant step if you are planing to save your phenotypes into the connected database.
+Parsing is a relevant step if you are planing to save your genotypes into the connected database.

 ### Limitations
 Collections containing collections can not be stored in properties.